 Onboard Navigation vs Mobile Navigation

-Almost every driver questions the need for purchasing embedded navigation system from a manufacturer while he can easily use GPS and online maps on his portable device.
+Almost every driver questions the need for purchasing an embedded car navigation system from a manufacturer while he/she can easily use GPS and online maps on his portable device.
 The Pew research confirmed that about 80% of people (aged 18-29) are more likely to use their smartphones for navigation.
-However, there are some strong advantages of onboard navigation over external devices.
+However, there are some strong advantages of onboard car navigation over external devices.

 Bigger screen dimensions and fewer glares.